 Managed Effects

 The approach to side-effects Crux uses is sometimes called managed side-effects.
-You app's core is not allowed to perform side-effects directly.
+Your app's core is not allowed to perform side-effects directly.
 Instead, whenever it wants to interact with the outside world, it needs to request the interaction from the shell.

 Think of your whole app as a robot, where the Core is the brain of the robot and the Shell is the body of the robot.
-The brain instructs the body through capabilities and the body passes information about the outside world back to it with Events.
+The brain instructs the body through commands and the body passes information about the outside world back to it with Events.

 Capability API Migration